-All direct-service staff are responsible for encouraging those served by Brevard Family Partnership to take the most active role possible in choosing the direction of their services and case/treatment plan.
-Staff should always be working to assist consumers in the process of seeking their personal path of Self-Determination.
-This means using the tools provided to them to identify interests, strengths, and the direction for services.
-These services shall be individually tailored, incorporating goals and objectives based on the unique needs and preferences of individuals served.
+All direct service staff are responsible for encouraging consumers of Brevard Family Partnership to take the most active role possible in choosing the direction of their services and treatment plan.
+Staff should always be working to assist consumers in the process of seeking their personal path of Self Determination.
+This means using the tools provided to them to identify interests, strengths and the direction for services.
+These services shall be individually tailored, incorporating goals and objectives based on the unique needs and preferences of each client we serve.
 The services shall be coordinated and integrated in a manner that addresses personal growth and reflects the individual's informed choice.

-Staff should seek ways to help those served to:
+Staff should seek ways to help consumers:

-- Express who they are; - Express their vision in terms of where they are now versus where they would like to be; - Share how they plan to accomplish those dreams; - Take responsibility for their choices, and understand the inherent risk in their choices in terms of health and safety; and - Feel confident that they are taking control over their life choices.
+- Express who they are; - Express their vision in terms of where they are now versus where they would like to be; - Share how they plan to achieve that vision; - Take responsibility for their choices and understand the risk inherent in their choices in terms of health and safety; and, - Feel confident that they are taking control of their life choices.

-In addition, through the use of the Strengths Discovery and Family Team Conferencing process, the person and their family are encouraged to actively participate in making decisions about services and supports, including:
+In addition, through the use of the Strengths Discovery and Family Team Conferencing process, the person and their family are encouraged to actively participate in making decisions about services and supports including:

-- The expected results of services and supports; - How the design of the services and supports meet needs; - How services will be delivered; - The expected length of services; - Possible alternatives for services; and - How services will be evaluated, along with any other information that is requested by the consumer or family.
+- The expected results of services and supports; - How the design of the services and supports employed meet their needs; - How services will be delivered, the expected duration of services and possible alternatives for services; and, - How services will be evaluated, along with any other information that is requested by the consumer or family.

-During the Strengths Discovery and Family Team Conferencing process, any health or safety risk will also be identified.
+During the Strengths Discovery and Family Team Conferencing Process, any health or safety risk will also be identified.
 Suggestions on how to minimize those risks will be provided.
 It will be up to the individual and caregiver to share in the responsibility for their choices.